497 past events with the jewelry tag

 224 E. Main

-Gordy Fine Art and Framing promotes talented artists, provides appraisals, and offers expert design and craftsmanship for framing and displaying treasured family possessions and works of art.
-Business hours: Monday through Friday, 9 am – 5:30 pm, Saturday, 10 am – 3 pm.
-Gordy Fine Art and Framing is located at 224 East Main Street, next door to Muncie Civic Theatre.
-For more information, visit www.gordyframing.com or call 765-284-8422
+Gordy Fine Art and Framing Company promotes talented artists and offers expert design and craftsmanship for framing and displaying treasured family possessions and works of art.
+Summer Invitational may also be viewed through the end of August during regular business hours: Monday through Friday, 9 am – 5:30 pm, Saturday, 10 am – 3 pm.
+Gordy Fine Art and Framing Company is located at 224 East Main Street, next door to Muncie Civic Theatre.
+For more information, visit www.gordyframing.com or call 765-284-8422.

 515 E. Main St.